arendst/Tasmota/README.md

 - providing Pull Requests (Features, Proof of Concepts, Language files or Fixes)
 - testing new released features and report issues
 - donating to acquire hardware for testing and implementing or out of gratitude
-- contributing missing documentation for features and devices on our [Wiki](https://github.com/arendst/Tasmota/wiki)
+- contributing missing [documentation](https://tasmota.github.io/docs) for features and devices

 [![donate](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://paypal.me/tasmota)